Best Running Gaiters of 2024

 Comfort and Fit

 Some trail running gaiters reach a few inches above the ankle, while more minimalist styles just barely cover the shoe collar.
-The Salomon Trail Gaiters Low and Topo Athletic Performance Gaiter provide a more minimal look and feel, but they could chafe without protection from ankle- or crew-height running socks.
+The Salomon Trail Gaiters Low and Topo Performance Gaiter provide a minimal look and feel, but they could chafe without protection from ankle- or crew-height running socks.

 When choosing your gaiter size, we recommend referencing the size guide on the product page website.
+Many gaiters come with some sort of adjustment mechanism to snug them up, while others use elastic to create a snug fit.

 Custom Compatibility Versus Universal Attachment

-Best Running Gaiters - Altra Trail Gaiter
+Best Running Gaiter - running in the Altra Trail Gaiter

 Water-Resistance and Breathability

-If you’re in a cool or wet environment, you may opt for a gaiter that’s water-resistant and comes up higher on your leg, such as the Kahtoola INSTAgaiter Mid Gaiters or inov-8 All Terrain Gaiter.
+If you’re in a cool or wet environment, you may opt for a water-resistant gaiter that comes up higher on your leg, such as the Kahtoola INSTAgaiter Mid Gaiters or inov8 All Terrain Gaiter.
+If you’re in a relatively dry and dusty environment, you might opt for the lightweight breathability of the Altra Trail Gaiter or the Dirty Girl Gaiters.

 Gaiter Height

-If you’re mostly running on buffed-out trails and simply want to keep dust and pebbles out of your shoes, the best running gaiter with be one with more minimal coverage, such as the Salomon Trail Gaiters Low or the Topo Athletic Performance Gaiter.
+If you’re mostly running on buffed-out trails and simply want to keep dust and pebbles out of your shoes, the best running gaiter with be one with more minimal coverage, such as the Salomon Trail Gaiters Low or the Topo Performance Gaiter.

-Price and Durability
+Durability

 Best Running Gaiters - Dirty Girl Gaiters